OpenFusionist/staking-batch-depositer/README.md

 The script will:
 1. Read deposit data from the provided file.
-2. Connect to the Ethereum network.
+2. Connect to the Endurance network.
 3. Process each deposit entry:
    - Check for an existing lock file.
    - Create a transaction with deposit details.